 Introduction

 IEEE 802 believes that the comments filed in the above-captioned proceeding represent significant alignment on a number of issues, both procedural and substantive.
-Agreement exists on a number of rule changes that would serve to improve U-NII operations in the existing 5 GHz subbands, and on a process the Commission can use to reach determination on issues for which additional technical due diligence will be needed.
+Agreement exists on a number of rule changes that would serve to improve U-NII operations in the existing 5 GHz sub-bands, and on a process the Commission can use to reach determination on issues for which additional technical due diligence will be needed.
 Moreover, the record paints a compelling picture of how IEEE 802.11 technologies are contributing to national broadband goals, economic growth, jobs, innovation, and even providing a relief valve for mobile operators facing a spectrum shortages.
 The trend lines are explosive and exponential.
-The numbers -- of devices certified for interoperability, of growing hotspots, of the computing power of IEEE 802.11ac technologies – are impressive.
+The numbers of devices certified for interoperability, of growing hotspots, of the computing power of IEEE 802.11ac technologies – are impressive.
 Even incumbent licensees who are focused on interference protection for their radio systems have recognized that a thorough examination of whether the Commission could make the band more useful for U-NII devices is a timely and important discussion to have.
 We agree.

 In its comments, IEEE 802 recommended that, given the breadth of issues raised in the Notice of Proposed Rulemaking, the Commission resolve the questions before it in groups, addressing each group in the most expeditious manner possible.
 IEEE 802 is pleased that a number of commenters agree that the Commission should segregate and act on “low hanging fruit” while resolving remaining issues as soon as decisions are ready.
 Proposed rule changes supported by a unanimous record and those which are ready because an extensive record exists, can be resolved quickly.
 The resulting rule changes will immediately improve operations in the 5 GHz band for existing devices and early deployments of IEEE 802.11ac devices.
 As the commenters note with respect to the proposals to open U-NII-4 and U-NIII-2B, sharing solutions and technologies need to be thoroughly examined and those issues can be expected to take time to resolve, with a need for both industry-to-industry discussions as well as the involvement of both the Commission and the National Telecommunications and Information Administration (NTIA).
 We agree.